MAGNETIC ISLAND BOAT

 They then took her over to Perth as yet another boat watching the defence of the America's cup.

 She somehow found her way back to the East coast, and spent some time as a charter-boat out of Airlie Beach.
 I saw her moored once, but unfortunately there was no-one on board.
 The locals said the owner was fascinated with her history and was collecting as much info on her as he could find.
-He was in negotiations with the Maratime Museum in Brisbane for her sale when she was heading back to her mooring after refuelling and caught alight.
+He was in negotiations with the Maritime Museum in Brisbane for her sale when she was heading back to her mooring after refuelling and caught alight.
 Nobody was hurt as far as I am aware, but she burnt to the waterline and nothing remains.

 On 18 September 2006 Raymond McQueen told me that Paluma had been used as a Dive-boat.
 It was based at Airlie Beach in the Whitsundays and operated by a company called Tallarook Sail and Dive.
 Paluma burned to the waterline about 8 years ago and sank in Pioneer Bay.
-Her sister ship, Malanda, was a rotting hulk beached on the mud in Boathaven ("Muddy") Bay also at Airlie Beach having steamed across from Hamilton Island many years ago.
-Malanda was recently broken up and removed as part of the development of that Bay into a marina.

 Colin Jones told me on 18 May 2005 :-